Growing parsley in pots

 Keep these preferences in mind when deciding where and how you’re going to plant your seedlings.

 - Fill an 8-10” deep pot or container with good quality potting soil for each plant.
-Throw in a scoop of aged manure or compost to give it a nutrient boost from the start.
+Throw in a scoop of aged manure or some slow-release fertilizer (Jobe’s Organics fertilizer is my favorite) to give it a nutrient boost from the start.

 - Parsley has a taproot like its relatives dill and parsnip, so don’t go any smaller than this size pot.
 You could grow two in a 12” pot, or paired with another herb or two in containers 12” or larger.

-- Parsley likes consistently moist soil, so a plastic or glazed ceramic container is a good idea, especially if you’re in a dry climate.
+- Parsley likes consistently moist soil, so a fabric grow bag or a plastic or glazed container is a good idea, especially if you’re in a dry climate.
 Clay and terracotta pots pull out moisture and dry soil out more quickly between waterings.

-- Next, find a spot on your patio, deck or balcony that gets full or partial sun at least 6-8 hours per day.
+- Park your parsley in full or partial sun at least 6-8 hours per day.
 If you’re in a very warm climate (zones 8-9 or hotter … check the zone map if you’re not sure), make sure your parsley has shade for part of the day, or move it mid-day to give it a break.

 Parsley needs consistently moist soil to produce prolific amounts of bright green leaves, ideally 1-2 inches per week.
 When the top inch or so is dry, water thoroughly … but don’t leave parsley sitting in soggy soil or you risk root rot.
 Be sure the container has at least one good drainage hole to keep water moving.

 TIP: Parsley is one of the many plants that can benefit from some mulch in the pot.
 Even a thin layer of straw, wood mulch or other organic matter can help retain moisture.
-Keep the mulch a few inches away from the base to prevent rot.
+Keep the mulch a few inches away from the base of the stems, to prevent rot.

 How to harvest parsley